Ose-Lumese/Task-Intern-Career/README.md

 Task: To perform a comprehensive analysis of the dataset to extract insights about the top YouTube content creators.

 Utilized Pandas, Numpy, Matplotlib and Seaborn for data manipulation and visualization.

+## Task 2: Power BI Dashboard Creation -Terrorism Database
+Dataset: Terrorism Database

+Description: The Terrorism Database contains information about terrorist attacks worldwide.
+It includes details such as the date, location, attack type, weapons used, number of casualties, and responsible groups.

+Task: To create a Power BI dashboard that provides a comprehensive overview of global terrorism trends and patterns.

+Utilized Power BI and PowerPoint (Background Creation).S